September 1-30: Stray Animal Rescue Updates from Georgia

-At the end of this month’s news we’re also thrilled to be sharing postcards from lovely former strays who have now left Georgia: Oscar in the Netherlands, Jara in Germany and Georgia in Poland.
+At the end of this month’s update, we’re also excited to share postcards from some of our former strays now thriving in new homes: Oscar in the Netherlands, Jara in Germany, and Georgia in Poland.
+It’s heartening to see these animals flourishing in their new environments, far from the streets of Georgia.

 Will you be my forever family?